[a.k.a. Douglas-fir, Douglasfir]

 Douglas Fir have been planted as lumber/timber stock for decades, and established themselves early in the 20th century as one of the primary species grown as Christmas trees.

-Douglas Fir seedings grow rapidly, and can reach heights of over 200 feet during a lifespan which can surpass 1,000 years.
+Seedings of Douglas Fir grow rapidly, and can reach heights of over 200 feet during a lifespan which can surpass 1,000 years.
 The diameter of this species at maturity can be astounding [5-6 feet in diameter], rivaled only by the famous California Redwoods.
 Douglas Fir feature soft gray-green to blue-green needles, which carry a very pleasant aroma when cut or crushed.

 Douglas Fir seedlings: characteristics and info• prefers hardiness zones 3-7